cbonoz/frame24/README.md

 ## Repo structure
 `/` (root): Main web project
-`/methodology`: Methodology and policy for the Greentrace application (linked PR to come)

 ## How to run

+1. Copy file from `.env.sample` -> `.env` and fill with your own values

-`yarn; yarn dev`
+2. `yarn; yarn dev`

-The web project should now be running on port 3000
+The frame should now be running on port 3000

-## Technology used:

-* frames.js: foundation
-* Karma3?: connection ranking and discovery
-* Airstack: social and web3 data
-* The graph: index of video content
-* Pinata Frame analytics: user engagement
-* Livepeer initiate a stream / broadcast with one click (opens external window)
+Debugger on port 3010